 Szapolyai János, the Voivode of Transylvania was elected as king of Hungary after the Battle of Mohács in 1526.
 The new king gave Szádvár and Torna castles to Werbőczy István.
 The new owner couldn’t take Szádvár over because the captain of Szádvár, Trinnay Lengyel Gergely tricked him and ceded the castle to Bebek Ferenc who was supporting King Habsburg Ferdinand.
 Soon, Werbőczy resigned from the ownership of Szádvár and gave it to the Treasurer, Tornallyai Jakab but this act didn’t change the situation.

 Bebek besieged the castle of Fülek in 1562 but he was betrayed and the Turks captured him.
 He was released only three years later but he had to take the side of the Transylvanians in exchange for his freedom.
-The Chief Captain of Kassa (Kosice, Kaschau), Lázár Schwendi besieged Szádvár in January 1567.
+King Ferdinand just could not let it happen unpunished, and the Chief Captain of Kassa (Kosice, Kaschau), Lázár Schwendi besieged Szádvár in January 1567.
 Bebek Ferenc was away so the castle’s defenses were commanded by his wife, Lady Patócsy Zsófia.
-The castle was seriously damaged after four days of bombardment.
-The defenders had to surrender on 14 January in exchange for safe conduct.
-As Lady Zsófia had Polish roots, her statue has been recently erected in Szögliget from the money collected by Polish and Hungarian individuals:
+But let us learn more about her:

 The area of Szádvár with its 19 villages went to the king who didn’t have the castle restored.
 The Military Council of Vienna decided in 1577 to restore Szádvár and Krasznahorka castles and they gave 1000 gold Forints for this reason.
 We don’t know whether it was carried out in the reality, though.
 The Chief Captain of Kassa, Rübert János got Szádvár under the condition that he should repair the walls.
 When he died in 1593, Dersffy Ferenc inherited the castle with the same obligations.